OLYMPICEU Project The European Values Olympiad

 The institutional speeches delivered during the event highlighted a shared commitment to building more inclusive and participatory communities.

-• Social inclusion policies aimed at reducing marginalisation, with examples from social services operating in Greek and Italian municipalities.
+The discussions focused on social inclusion policies aimed at reducing marginalisation, with examples drawn from local services operating in Greek and Italian municipalities.

-• Gender equality and women’s empowerment, with testimonies from female leaders and social workers addressing barriers to participation.
+Particular attention was devoted to gender equality and women’s empowerment, with testimonies from female leaders and social workers addressing barriers to participation and inclusive civic engagement.

 PARTECIPANTS :